 Freezing dressing at Thanksgiving saves time and energy, whether you're making stuffing the night before or preserving extra portions after a big event.
 After all, when you prepare your famous make ahead sausage stuffing before Thanksgiving Day, you'll gain time that you can spend with family and friends.
 On the other hand, if you don't want your special dressing to go to waste after the holiday, you'll have a freezer stocked with the makings of cornbread dressing fritters and other goodies.
 Freeze Thanksgiving dressing using one of a number of methods.

-You can freeze uncooked dressing after you've assembled it; place it in a shallow container so it freezes quickly.
-Or, freeze the dressing before putting it together, using separate containers for dried bread cubes, cooked onion and celery, and cooked, chopped turkey giblets or cooked shellfish.
+Partially making stuffing the night before Thanksgiving streamlines your busy holiday.
+You can freeze uncooked dressing after you've assembled it.
+One option is to place it in a shallow container so it freezes quickly.
+Alternatively, freeze the dressing before putting it together, using separate containers for dried bread cubes; cooked onion and celery; and cooked, chopped turkey giblets or cooked shellfish.

 Cool the dressing quickly to room temperature by placing the pan in another pan filled with cold water and ice cubes.
-Use a shallow pan for the stuffing if you have one, so it will freeze as quickly as possible, minimizing the growth of dangerous bacteria.
+Use a shallow pan for the stuffing if you have one, so it will freeze as quickly as possible.
+This precaution minimizes the growth of dangerous bacteria.

-Frozen dressing, cooked or uncooked, keeps in the freezer for two to six months.
-Reheat cooked stuffing and cook uncooked stuffing, either in the oven or the microwave, until it reaches 165 F on an instant-read thermometer when you insert it into the middle of the dish.
+Frozen dressing, whether cooked or uncooked, keeps in the freezer for two to six months.
+Reheat premade stuffing, or prepare uncooked stuffing, either in the oven or the microwave.
+The dressing should register at 165 F on an instant-read thermometer when you insert it into the middle of the dish.